gdiminneapolis/html-320-stylin-with-sass-project-files/exercise-06-nesting-and-refactoring.md

 # Exercise 6, Nesting and Refactoring

+## Nesting

 Sass allows us to use nesting to organize and control the descent of our classes.

 In this exercise, use nesting for the already created page header and footer.

+Use the parent operator (`&`) to make this work well.

+*Note:* using the BEM naming, we don't really need to nest for specificity, so it's okay to leave it out.
+Nesting in this case can make the amount of typing we do less, but since we've already done it one way, it's actually more typing.

+Still, it's a useful thing to do.

 ## Refactoring